joumduk/attendance/README.md

 $ cd attendance
 $ ionic serve
 ```
-Then, to download from our repository by git
+Then, to download from our repository by git <Br>
 to run it, cd into `attendance` and run: